• Skip to content

 Vaginal bleeding is the most common symptom of miscarriage.
 The bleeding can be light or heavy.
 There might also be blood clots.

 Other symptoms might include lower stomach cramps, similar to period pain.
+Or you might notice that there are no longer signs of pregnancy, like sore breasts, nausea or vomiting.

 A miscarriage is usually confirmed when an ultrasound scan can no longer detect a baby’s heartbeat.